 b- Extreme hot weather:

-Hot weather evaporates the water from the soil so quickly and creates the wilting problem.
-So, you need to water your tomatoes twice or three times in a day or supply water through drip irrigation in hot weather condition.
+Hot weather evaporates the water from the soil so quickly and creates a wilting problem.
+So, you need to water your tomatoes twice or three times a day or supply water through drip irrigation in hot weather conditions.

 Besides, direct heat of the sunlight on tomato plants and fruits may cause sunscald tomato problems.

-Windy weather also evaporates the water from the soil quickly and the tomato plants got stressed.
-To recover this condition, they need regular irrigation or drip irrigation.
+Windy weather also evaporates the water from the soil quickly, and the tomato plants get stressed.
+To recover from this condition, they need regular irrigation or drip irrigation.

 d- Night time temperature: